Brad420169/QUT_ROV_Digital_Twin/README.md

 # SubbyROV — Digital Twin to Real Vehicle Control Stack

-ROS 2 control stack for the QUT SubbyROV underwater vehicle, built so that the **same controller code drives both a Stonefish digital twin and the real ROV**.
+This ROS 2 control stack for the QUT SubbyROV underwater vehicle was built so that the **same controller code can drive both the Digital Twin (DT) and the real ROV**.
 Only the interface layer changes between them.

-Part of EGH490 Research Project, QUT.
+This was made for the EGH490 Research Project at QUT.

 ---

 ## Architecture

-Everything hinges on one abstraction: the high-level controller only ever publishes vehicle-level commands to `/qut_rov/cmd_vel`, and only ever reads sensors from `/qut_rov/depth` and `/qut_rov/imu`.
-It has no idea whether it is driving a simulation or a real vehicle.
+Everything hinges on one abstraction: the high-level controller only ever publishes vehicle-level commands to the ROS 2 topic `/qut_rov/cmd_vel`, and only ever reads sensor data from `/qut_rov/depth`, `/qut_rov/camera` and `/qut_rov/imu`.
+The main teleop code is agnostic to whether it is driving a simulation or a real vehicle.

 <p align="center">
   <img src="src/stonefish_qut_rov/icons/sim_to_real_interface.png"